TacSL: A Library for Visuotactile Sensor Simulation and Learning: Training Details

 where

-\begin{itemize} \item $r_{\text{keypoint}}$ is distance between keypoints centered on the peg and keypoints of its target pose on the placement pad/socket. \item $r_{\text{action}}$ is a penalty on the policy action. \item $r_{\text{contact}}$ is a penalty on the contact forces between the peg and the environment, including the socket and table. \end{itemize}
+\begin{itemize} \item $r_{\text{keypoint}}$ is the distance between keypoints centered on the peg and keypoints of its target pose on the placement pad/socket, passed through an exponential function. \item $r_{\text{action}}$ is a penalty on the policy action. \item $r_{\text{contact}}$ is a penalty on the contact forces between the peg and the environment, including the socket and table. \end{itemize}

 \textbf{Robot policy action and control}: The policy outputs a 6D pose target for the end-effector, with a maximum position displacement of $0.01$ m and a maximum orientation displacement of $0.05$ rad in each dimension.
 The pose target is sent to a task-space-impedance controller at 60Hz.